Stylable Component - Best Practices

 As such, when building a component, it is best to set CSS only for behaviors that must be overridden for the component to function.

-Override CSS only for behaviors that must be overridden for the component to function and minimize the use of tag selectors
+Override CSS only for behaviors that must be overridden for the component to function, and minimize the use of element type selectors

 and pseudo-elements